 EXPLORE!
 STOP!
 LOOK UPWARDS… AND… IMAGINE

-Bilby Burrow celebrates Easter while raising awareness about the important role the bilby plays in Australia particularly through it’s burrowing habits, and about the sad fact that the bilby is an endangered species, under threat of extinction.
-The “burrow” is a symbol of shelter and of care.
-Bilby Burrow calls for people to consider how they can help and care for the bilbies in their own communities.
+Bilby Burrow raises awareness about the important role the bilby plays in Australia particularly through it’s burrowing habits, and about the sad fact that the bilby is an endangered species, under threat of extinction.